Last Updated on

 Of course, no one has to lift a finger.
 Everything is fetched and carried for you, including refreshments from the pool bar.
 I had forgotten suntan lotion, and a bottle was bought and brought to me by one of the pool boys.
 Heaven.
 We spent a wonderful day, chatting with other hotel guests who came from all over the world, many of them regulars who wouldn’t dream of staying anywhere in Marrakesh but the Mamounia.

 Evening fell and we enjoyed our cocktails in the piano bar and then proceeded to the Morocco restaurant to sample a very succulent tagine which was celebrated at the table along with a glass of outstanding red wine.
 That was our bit of R&R, because the next day we went on an adventure trip which will not soon be forgotten.

 Our destination was Ouarzazate, known as the door to the desert, located only about 150km east of Marrakesh, but what 150km these were.
-The road to Ouarzazate winds its way across the highest peeks of the Atlas mountains before dropping down into the desert.
-The journey is not for the faint hearted, but the views down into the hibiscus and rose covered Drâa River Valley are simply breathtaking.
-Wisely, we had hired a car and driver for the day, because you can’t drive and look at the same time, otherwise you easily can have taken the last look of your life; the road is that dangerous.
+The road to Ouarzazate winds its way across the highest peaks of the Atlas mountains before dropping down into the desert.
+The journey is not for the faint-hearted, but the views down into the hibiscus and rose covered Drâa River Valley are simply breathtaking.
+Wisely, we had hired a car and driver for the day, because you can’t drive and look at the same time, otherwise, you easily can have taken the last look of your life; the road is that dangerous.